Are Craft Fairs Driving an Economic Resurgence or Way of Life?

 The bottom line though is that successful, well-run craft shows help ensure the success of their businesses.

 “We have tremendous respect for the talents and work ethic of all these people we are privileged to work with filling the [150,000 square feet of downtown’s] Gatlinburg Convention Center twice each year.
 The Gatlinburg Craftsmen’s Fair can only have the reputation it does through the ongoing creativity and hard work of these artisans and craftsmen from all over the nation who choose to exhibit here again and again, for 45 years now.
 The fair’s reputation established by the Reagans and the Larges before us is a high mark we strive toward as the new promoters and owners.”

 During each Gatlinburg Craftsmen’s Fair, 200 booths with unique and one-of-a-kind handmade products are beautifully displayed, many with demonstrations.
 All items represented are handmade and of utmost quality and without duplication.
 Look for exceptional pottery pieces, molded leather, copper art, local candy makers, and many more unique items.

 The fair is recommended for families, or couples, anyone with an appreciation for the best, most unique gifts available anywhere.
-Daily music shows are included with the price of admission featuring contemporary country, bluegrass, and your favorite gospel tunes at 12, 2, and 4 daily, with shows at 12 and 2 on Sundays.
-Impossibilities will be presenting a little teaser for guests most days at the end of the noon show.
+Daily music shows are included with the price of admission featuring contemporary country, bluegrass, and your favorite gospel tunes at 12 and 3 daily.

 Concessions are available for sale through the Gatlinburg Convention Center.